iAverages/RedisBungee/README.md

 * [Velocity](https://github.com/PaperMC/Velocity) proxies
 * *note: they can work with each other without issues*

-## Maven
+## Api usage and project compilation
 RedisBungee is distributed as a [maven](https://maven.apache.org) project.

+*todo: adding how to compile it + using it in your plugin*

 ## Javadocs
 https://limework.net/JavaDocs/

 ## Configuration

 **REDISBUNGEE REQUIRES A REDIS SERVER**, preferably with reasonably low latency.
-The default [config](https://github.com/limework/RedisBungee/blob/master/src/main/resources/example_config.yml) is saved when the plugin first starts.
+The default [config](https://github.com/limework/RedisBungee/blob/v1.0.0/src/main/resources/example_config.yml) is saved when the plugin first starts.

 ## License!